johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 Your address is: DVZRJOKM9KQKRLLIQPQAWASCQGBHYJURXGOBAJPZNHHQAYCXTZFQZJTIBX9OQHOHFDNLQWFYGWRFALSBXBQPACGMUA,AMECMIEELJKYZPQLBVSMJLSVPQFDSDZHTIWGORVJD9OUDGYINMOABRINKLW9HFVSFAKUQSWTJGCGSILS9MGNBSOAIA,AYKJNRHMHA9CHSLREPDJBRMYLPOBJRGYPFYYNDSVBJYWEIEVCEQPRBQSEHXSFKLCBQJADSZSYJLUKBCGWKDHOCYROD,BOHZADRVGVCTVEWFQQZNYSHWXGZFDVDPDXKWGGEEALYHKYIWSZMEA9ZGZILNJQBXQMFNQRXOGUIPK9HACEELAFMNIB,UI9UUGM9QZGNSNCCIGUDQOMGRRZT9CNJXUORVNCVNBJLU9KYAYWNUQWLBLKKOXHCSHPXKOEVPAPFINAD9VUOPXREO9
 ```
 * The output shown above is 5 different addresses each of which is separated from the others with a comma.
 * Organize the addresses so they look as follows:
+* The two back slashes at the beginning of each line are important.
+You will see why in the next step.
 ```
 // Addresses for seed a
 // Address at index 0 - DVZRJOKM9KQKRLLIQPQAWASCQGBHYJURXGOBAJPZNHHQAYCXTZFQZJTIBX9OQHOHFDNLQWFYGWRFALSBXBQPACGMUA